eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: Value of the `iss` claim of the signed metadata. **Must be a valid Https URL**.
 Default value: Value of `ISSUER_PUBLICURL`

-Variable: `ISSUER_ACCESS_CERTIFICATE`
-Description: Whether to generate a new, or use an existing key-pair for signing metadata.
-Possible values: `GenerateRandom`, `LoadFromKeystore`
-Default value: `GenerateRandom`

 Variable: `ISSUER_ACCESS_CERTIFICATE_ALIAS`
 Description: Alias of the key-pair for signing metadata.
-Default value: N/A
+Default value: `access-certificate`

 Variable: `ISSUER_ACCESS_CERTIFICATE_PASSWORD`
 Description: Password of the key-pair for signing metadata.
-Default value: N/A
+Default value: `access-certificate`

 Variable: `ISSUER_KEYCLOAK_SERVER_URL`
 Description: URL of the Keycloak authorization server